 Education is about more than just getting a job.
 Cultural literacy has never been an American strength.
-Oddly, even American professionals, and executives in leadership positions, continue to be satisfied with becoming, and remaining, in effect--"techs".
+Oddly, even American professionals, and executives in leadership positions, continue to be satisfied with becoming, and remaining, in effect, "techs".
 Four years of college or university training.
 Seven years.
 Eight years.
 More.
-We are not "well-educated" in a traditional or historical sense of that word.
+We are not "well-educated" in a traditional or historical sense.

 Sure, our schools and universities are called "the envy of the world"--and it's all a crock.
 We are delusional about our true educational achievement for the rank-and-file.
 We're a pretty dumb lot--and that includes the vast majority of our white collars and execs.
 The Net, ironically to some, has only made the situation worse; it imparts the idea that everyone (1) has great value and (2) has something very valuable to share.
 Neither is true.
 Neither has ever been true.

 In short, very few people seem to know what they are thinking and talking about.
 But that's not important to most of us.
 We are 300 million "talkers" and know-it-alls, most of whom have four (4) die-hard hobbies: 1.
 Sitting, 2.
 Eating, 3.
 Watching Bad Television, and 4.
 A Relentless And Seemingly Eternal National Wankfest: Hanging Out With And Talking To The Same People Over And Over Again.
 Most of us never travel further than Lake Erie.
 It shows.

 The result: not knowing very much, thinking we know everything, having a limited frame of reference about the World--and 80% of us are now Big Enough To Have Our Own Zip Codes.

 The future?
 Well, it's not looking too good.
 Consider our human resources.